 M.A.— (academic) one-half of degree program

-M.A.— (continuing education) one-half of degree AGTS branch campus
+M.A.— (continuing education) one-half of degree at AGTS branch campus

 Registration for Classes

 Students must register for classes in the Registrar’s Office on the days and hours designated.
-Current students should register earlier (see Academic Calendar for dates).
+Current students should register earlier .
+(See the Resident Academic Calendar for registration dates .)

-The registration process includes obtaining registration materials, conferring with the faculty adviser, securing approval of course selections, completing financial arrangements, the implementation of the student’s class schedule, and the receiving of student identification materials.
-Course changes may be made after initial registration (see Course Changes).
+The registration process includes registering for classes on the student portal, receiving approval of course selections by adviser through the portal, completing all the steps of the registration checklist on the portal, completing financial arrangements , and the receiving of student identification materials.
+Course changes may be made after initial registration using the proper forms (see Course Changes).

 Students who have not been formally accepted for admission prior to registration day may be required to register late for classes.
 Admission clearance must first be secured from the director of enrollment management.